-It is mainly heard over the left sternal border and is louder on leaning forward and on inspiration (as the pericardium is brought nearer to the diaphragm of the stethoscope).
+It is mainly heard over the left sternal border and louder on leaning forward and on inspiration (as the pericardium is brought nearer to the stethoscope’s diaphragm).
 It’s worth considering that you may not be able to hear a friction rub if a large pericardial effusion is present.

 (MP3 taken from University of Washington Department of Medicine)

 If you measured my blood pressure as I sit here, calmly writing this post, you might spot that my systolic blood pressure drops a little as I breathe in, then goes back up when I breathe out.
 This is completely normal.